 The supplier shall provide the tooling necessary for continued high quality crimping.

+Examples of crimping tools are shown in Figure 5-1.

-51Tools used shall employ an integral mechanism, which controls the crimping operation in conformance to MIL-DTL-22520G.
+Tools used shall employ an integral ratcheting mechanism, which controls the crimping operation in conformance to SAE-AS-22520.

 The mechanism ensures that, once the operation is started, the tool cannot be opened until the crimping cycle is complete.

-Tools shall be marked to show the size and type of termination for which it is calibrated.
+Tools shall be sealed on one setting value in case of variable settings tools.

-Tool calibration shall be verified once each shift in conformance with the clause 5.5.65.5.5 requirements.
+Tool calibration shall be verified in conformance with the clause 5.5.6 requirements.

 Proper operation of the integral ratcheting mechanism or the positive stops on pneumatic tools shall be verified as defined in clause 5.5.6.

-Before starting a crimping process on a new terminal size and wire type, tools used for crimping of the previous wire type shall be returned to the tool facility.
+Before starting a crimping process on a new terminal size and wire type, the tool used for crimping of the previous wire type shall be returned to the tool storage.

-If the tool settings seals are broken, the tool shall be returned immediately for recalibration.
+If the tool settings seals are found removed or broken, the tool shall be removed from the work place and returned immediately for recalibration.

-Tools used in the crimping operation shall be clean; excess lubricants shall be removed before crimping starts.
+Tools used in the crimping operation shall be clean and excess lubricant removed before crimping starts.

+Tools shall be individually labelled.

+This identification is recorded in the manufacturing connector follow up sheet.

+Figure 5-1: Example of crimping tools

-51Insulation strippers
+Insulation strippers

 The supplier shall provide the tooling necessary to avoid damage to the conductor.

-The selection of thermal or precision cutting devices, manual or automatic power-driven, shall provide protection of the conductor strands.
+The selection of thermal or precision cutting devices, manual or automatic power-driven, shall ensure integrity of the conductor strands.

 Wire stretching by use of mechanical strippers shall be avoided.